tianocore-docs/edk2-BuildSpecification/8_pre-build_autogen_stage/83_auto-generated_code.md

 * For EDK II modules, their Unicode files must use RFC 4646 language codes.
 If an EDK II module's Unicode file contains a three character ISO 639-2 language code, the build will break with an appropriate warning message.

-* For EDK components, their Unicode files must use the ISO 639-2 language codes.

 **********
 **Note:** Tools must not refactor the EDK component ISO 639-2 language codes to